minervaclient/2scream/README.md

 # 2scream
-LMS client APIs for submitting assignments and retreiving grades
+LMS client APIs for submitting assignments and retrieving grades